leimapapa/CSS-Nuke-Background/README.md

 # CSS-Nuke-Background
-Pure CSS using keyframes to make the background moveto animate a nuclear explosion in blue-grey style
+Pure CSS using keyframes to make the background move to animate a nuclear explosion in blue-grey style